Mass grave

 A mass grave is a grave containing multiple human corpses, which may or may not be identified prior to burial.
+Mass graves are usually created after many people die or are killed, and there is a desire to bury the corpses quickly for sanitation concerns.
+Although mass graves can be used during major conflicts such as war and crime, they may also be used after a famine, epidemic, or natural disaster.
+In disasters, mass graves are used temporarily for infection and disease control.
+In such cases, there is often a breakdown of the social infrastructure that would enable proper identification and the individual disposal of each body.

 The United Nations has defined a criminal mass grave as a burial site containing three or more victims of execution, although an exact definition is not unanimously agreed upon.

-Mass graves are usually created after many people die or are killed, and there is a desire to bury the corpses quickly for sanitation concerns.
-Although mass graves can be used during major conflicts such as war and crime, in modern times they may be used after a famine, epidemic, or natural disaster.
-In disasters, mass graves are used for infection and disease control.
-In such cases, there is often a breakdown of the social infrastructure that would enable proper identification and disposal of individual bodies.
+Background

+Definitions

+Many different definitions have been given.
+The Bournemouth Protocol on Mass Grave Protection and Investigation focuses on circumstances that suggest that the deaths were unlawful.
+Older definitions focus on the ceremonial aspect, identifying a mass grave as one whose circumstances indicate "no reverence to the individual" was being shown during the burial, regardless of the manner of death.